0xhesch/CLAT-cross-lingual-annotation-transfer/README.md

 # CLAT-cross-lingual-annotation-transfer
-This repository contains the source code for transferring annotations as described in work
+This repository contains the source code for transferring annotations as described in

 > Cross-language transfer of high-quality annotations: Combining neural
 > machine translation with cross-linguistic span alignment to apply NER